About Your Surgery

 How do I care for my incision(s)?

-Your incision(s) will be closed with stitches, staples, or surgical glue.
-If you have stitches or staples, they are usually removed the morning you leave the hospital.
+Your incision(s) will be closed with sutures, staples, or surgical glue.
+By the time you are ready to leave the hospital, your surgical incision will have begun to heal.
+You and your caregiver should look at your incision with your nurse before you leave the hospital so you know what it looks like.
+If you have sutures or staples, they are usually removed the morning you leave the hospital.
 This is done in your hospital bed and is not painful.
-If you go home with your staples or stitches in place, you will need to come back to the clinic to have them removed.
+If you go home with your staples or sutures in place, you will need to come back to the clinic to have them removed.

 Tape strips called Steri-StripsTM will be placed across your incision(s) to make sure it stays closed.
 After about 14 days, these will loosen and you can remove them.
 Your incision(s) will stay closed.